 When you first enter an addiction treatment program, you’ll go through an intake and assessment process to help determine the best level of care for you.
 Through this process, intake coordinators may use the ASAM criteria, a list of six factors that are used to determine the right level of care for someone seeking addiction treatment.

 These six dimensions were outlined by the American Society of Addiction Medicine to help people find the best treatment for their needs.
 The criteria are designed to identify biological, psychological, and social needs that you might have as you enter treatment.
-The six dimensions of the ASAM criteria include:

 Someone ready for outpatient treatment will have relatively low-level needs when it comes to each of these factors.
 You would ideally have no high-level physical or psychological needs that require medical or clinical care for significant amounts of time each week.
 You will have a relapse prevention plan to help keep you from relapse.
 And you will be ready to live on your own in a safe recovery environment.
 In some cases, people in outpatient treatment will live in sober living houses, while others live completely independently.